 Desert landscape is the rarest type of landscape subtypes.
-Way more photographers tend to go hiking into mountains or to the beach.
+Way more photographers tend to go hiking into the mountains or to the beach.
 It makes desert pictures even more unique.
+You can step up and improve your photography with me during the 1 day photography workshops.

 And the best part is the wind.
 It whispers and rustles as thousands of sand particles fly and rub against each other.